Bedivere: Bedivere

+William Henry Margetson's illustration for Legends of King Arthur and His Knights (1914), adapted from Malory by Janet Macdonald: "Sir Bedivere put King Arthur gently into the barge."

 Bedivere is one of Arthur's loyal allies in Geoffrey of Monmouth's Historia Regum Britanniae (appearing there as Beduerus) and its adaptations (for example, as Beduer in Layamon's Brut), and maintains this position in much later Arthurian literature.
 He is Arthur's royal butler and is rewarded the province of Estrusia (Normandy) after the British conquest of the Roman Gaul.
 (In the Icelandic version, Breta sögur, this is changed to "[Arthur] gave his daughter Beduerus to his cup bearer Estrusia".)
 He helps Arthur and Kay fight the Giant of Mont Saint-Michel, and joins Arthur in his war against Emperor Lucius of Rome, in which he dies fighting.
+In the English Alliterative Morte Arthure, he and Kay are mortally wounded while heroically fighting against the Romans in the Battle of Sessye.

-In Thomas Malory's Le Morte d'Arthur, 'Bedwyr' (as he is initially known) plays a similar role against the Giant, before disappearing from the text to return rather ingloriously as Sir Bedivere to accompany Arthur at his end.
-In the original French romances, the later role belonged to Bedoier's cousin, Griflet.
+In Thomas Malory's Le Morte d'Arthur, 'Bedwyr' (as he is initially known) plays a similar role against the Giant, and is seriously wounded in a battle in an episode taken probably from the Vulgate Suite, before disappearing from the text to return rather ingloriously as Sir Bedivere to accompany Arthur at his end.
+In the original French romances, this final role belonged to a cousin of Bedevere (Bedoier), Griflet.

-William Henry Margetson's illustration for Legends of King Arthur and His Knights by Janet MacDonald (1914): "Sir Bedivere put King Arthur gently into the barge."

-In several English versions of Arthur's death, including Malory's, the Alliterative Morte Arthure and the Stanzaic Morte Arthur, Bedivere and Arthur are among the few survivors of the Battle of Camlann (or of Salisbury).
+In Malory's version and the Stanzaic Morte Arthur, Bedivere and Arthur are among the few survivors of the Battle of Camlann (or of Salisbury).
 After the battle, at the request of the mortally wounded king, Bedivere casts away the sword Excalibur that Arthur had received from the Lady of the Lake.
 However, he does this only after twice thinking the sword too valuable to Britain to throw into the water.
 When he reports that nothing in particular happened, King Arthur admonishes him, for Arthur knows that the mystical sword would create some supernatural event.
 Finally, Bedivere casts the sword into the water, at which a hand arises and catches the sword mid-air, then sinks into the waters, and Arthur is thus assured that the sword has been returned.
 In Malory's telling, this act summons Morgan and Nimue, who take the king to Avalon.
 Upon the presumed death of Arthur, Bedivere enters a hermitage led by the Mordred-ousted Archbishop of Canterbury, where he spends the remainder of his life.
 There he will be joined by Lancelot and some of his kindred knights, who will resort to it in their own penitence.